Trump’s bid to exclude undocumented immigrants from reapportionment arrives at Supreme Court

 Census employees are working overtime and on weekends, in some cases up to 15 hours a day, and have been pulled off other tasks to try to produce the numbers by early January, according to a person familiar with the situation who described the workers as exhausted and frustrated.

-House Committee on Oversight and Reform Chairwoman Carolyn B. Maloney (D-N.Y.) last week blasted the bureau for repeatedly canceling or refusing meetings about the status of the census.
+House Oversight Committee Chairwoman Carolyn B. Maloney (D-N.Y.) last week blasted the bureau for repeatedly canceling or refusing meetings about the status of the census.
 The committee has scheduled a hearing on the census for Thursday.

 It is up to the president after receiving state population counts to inform Congress within one week of the opening of its next session how its 435 seats are to be allocated.
-The Clerk of the House then has 15 days to inform the states of the number of representatives to which each is entitled.
+The House clerk then has 15 days to inform the states of the number of representatives to which each is entitled.

 It is unclear what would happen if competing sets of numbers are in play during that process.